swiftlang/swift-package-manager/Documentation/ModuleAliasing.md

 * A module being aliased cannot be a prebuilt binary due to the impact on mangling and serialization, i.e. source-based only.
 * A module being aliased should not be passed to a runtime call such as `NSClassFromString(...)` that converts (directly or indirectly) String to a type in a module since such call will fail.
 * If a target mapped to a module being aliased contains resources, they should be asset catalogs, localized strings, or resources that do not require explicit module names.
+* If a product that a module being aliased belongs to has a conflicting name with another product, at most one of the products can be a non-automatic library type.